Adult Guardianship - Background Information

 -

 withhold lifesaving medical procedures.
-However, the guardian can allow the stopping or withholding of lifesaving medical procedures when those procedures will only prolong the dying process and offer no reasonable expectation of a temporary or permanent cure or relief from the condition being treated, unless the ward has clearly stated that lifesaving medical procedures must occur.
+However, the guardian can allow the stopping or withholding of lifesaving medical procedures when those procedures will only prolong the dying process and offer no reasonable expectation of a temporary or permanent cure or relief from the condition being treated, unless the person has clearly stated that lifesaving medical procedures must occur.

 The guardian cannot:

-The guardian or conservator must:
+The guardian or with conservatorship authority must:

 - make sure these assets are properly insured,